sayande717/notes/topics/Computer-Networks.md

 ## Data Link Layer
 - Within a particular network, this layer is enough to send data between devices.
 - Terminology: `Data Frame`.
-Data packets, received from the Network Layer, are split into equal sized Date Frames, and transmitted to Physical Layer.
+Data packets, received from the Network Layer, are split into equal sized Data Frames, and transmitted to Physical Layer.
 - **Node-to-Node delivery**: The primary responsibility is to determine which node the data packet will hop to, next.
 At every step, it performs the task of moving the data packet to the next node, till it reaches the destination.
 - **Flow Control**: Flow control refers to the techniques used to regulate the flow of data between two communicating devices to ensure that the sender does not overwhelm the receiver.
 It involves mechanisms for pacing data transmission, buffering, and acknowledgment to prevent data loss due to congestion or buffer overflow.
     > Methods: Stop & Wait, Go Back N, Selective Repeat